 Leonardo A. Villalón, author of Islamic Society and State Power in Senegal: Disciples and Citizens in Fatick

 “Combining several historical, ethnographic, sociological, and theoretical perspectives, this book offers an exemplary social, economic, cultural, and intellectual history of a community that has been creatively adjusting to a constantly changing world.
 Babou engages with the question of how the Murid became subjects of globalization in their own terms and languages.
-Bold and innovative in its conception and execution, the study persuasively argues for the crucial role played by migration in reshaping the identity and global performance of the Murid community, culturally, politically, and religiously, at home and abroad.
+Bold and innovative in his conception and execution of this book, Babou persuasively argues for the crucial role played by migration in reshaping the identity and global performance of the Murid community, culturally, politically, and religiously, at home and abroad.
 Diligent in uncovering sources and scrupulous in the use of primary materials, interlacing historical detail, personal interviews, and observations, Cheikh Babou brings together (un)familiar elements to account for the creative and vernacular-inspired self-inclusion to the temps du monde.”

 Mamadou Diouf, editor of Tolerance, Democracy, and Sufis in Senegal